 This year, I’m aiming to be a little more thoughtful and create the rustic, farmhouse look I’ve been dreaming of for years.
+You know, that cabincore look for all the warm and cozy feels.
 So how do you do that when money is tight?
 Can your Christmas decor be both stylish and frugal?

 The answer is yes, and I’m going to share how I’m doing it.

 First, I want to set out realistic expectations.
 When your budget is limited, you may not be able to pull off every single look you love on Instagram.
 That’s OK.
 You can add pieces little by little over the years.

 But honestly?
 Even on a tight budget, you can come pretty close.

 So here’s how I’m making that happen in our house.